learn-co-students/ruby-building-applications-requiring-files-hou01-seng-ft-082420/README.md

   end
 end

-lawn = Garden.new(name: 'Front Lawn') # we can call Plant.new because Garden is defined above
+lawn = Garden.new(name: 'Front Lawn') # we can call Garden.new because Garden is defined above

 basil = Plant.new(name: 'Basil') # we can call Plant.new because Plant is defined above basil.garden = lawn